MicrosoftDocs/quantum-docs/articles/install-update-qdk.md

 ## Update the azure-quantum Python package

-1. Update to the latest `azure-quantum` Python package by using the Python Package Installer (PIP)
+1. Update to the latest `azure-quantum` Python package by using the package installer fo Python (PIP)

    ```Shell
    pip install --upgrade azure-quantum